SpencerMycek/KineticistExpandedElements/README.md

 Some mods might not integrate perfectly, but they should work together properly

 If you notice any issues, please contact me or open up an issue on this repository

+## Recent Changes

+- Changed Force Blast projectiles to use the Disintegrate Spell projectile (It looks cool)

+- Fix: Force blast now targets touch AC
+- Fix: Telekinetic and Force blasts now benefit from metakinesis
+- Fix: Spindle Infusions now correctly target reflex saves
+- Fix: Telekinetic blast now properly scales damage (1d6+1 per 2 Levels)

+## Known Issues

+### Disintigration Infusion
+This is a very strange infusion, both doubling damage, and halving it.
+Unfortunately, in it's current state, it does not benefit from metakinesis, elemental overflow, or form infusions.
+It does work correctly, when used with Extended Range and basic Force blast.

 [1]: https://github.com/Truinto